Reed L. Berkowitz, BS

-Reed is a graduate student at the University of Florida College of Medicine.
-He earned his Bachelor of Science in Health Science at the University of Florida in 2024.
-He volunteered as an undergraduate for the Department of Pathology, Immunology and Laboratory Medicine in the Ostrov Lab, where his work resulted in multiple publications related to the SARS-CoV-2 spike protein.
+Reed earned his Bachelor of Science in Health Science from the University of Florida in 2024.
+As an undergraduate, he volunteered in the Ostrov Lab in the Department of Pathology, Immunology and Laboratory Medicine, where his work led to multiple publications on the structural biology of the SARS-CoV-2 spike protein.

 Publications

-- Berkowitz RL, Ostrov DA.
+• Berkowitz RL, Ostrov DA.
 (2024).
 “Structural and functional properties of the SARS-CoV-2 spike protein: potential vaccine and drug development for COVID-19.”
 Understanding the Pandemic: Pathophysiology, Transmission, and Treatment of COVID-19, edited by Chatterjee S, Elsevier Academic Press. https://doi.org/10.1016/B978-0-443-19170-1.00013-9

-- Berkowitz RL, Bluhm AP, Knox GW, McCurdy CR, Ostrov DA, Norris MH.
+• Berkowitz RL, Bluhm AP, Knox GW, McCurdy CR, Ostrov DA, Norris MH.
 (2023).
 Sigma Receptor Ligands Prevent COVID Mortality In Vivo: Implications for Future Therapeutics.
 J. Mol.
 Sci., 24, 15718. https://doi.org/10.3390/ijms242115718

-- Berkowitz RL, Ostrov DA.
+• Berkowitz RL, Ostrov DA.
 (2023).
 The Elusive Coreceptors for the SARS-CoV-2 Spike Protein.
 Viruses 15, 67. https://doi.org/10.3390/v15010067

 Contact